Math rock: Characteristics

+Etymology

+The term began as a joke but has since developed into the accepted name for the musical style.
+According to Matt Sweeney, singer with Chavez, the term started because his friend would not react at all while listening to his music, then proceed to take a calculator out to figure out how good the song was.
+Not all critics see math rock as a serious sub-genre of rock, and some of the genre's most notable acts have disavowed the term.

+Artists

 Asian

-Math rock has a significant presence in Japan; the most prominent Japanese groups include Toe, Tricot, and Lite.
-Other Japanese groups which incorporate math rock in their music include Ling tosite Sigure, Zazen Boys and Mouse on the Keys while the Japanoise scene features bands such as Ruins, Zeni Geva, and Boredoms.
+Math rock has a significant presence in Japan; the most prominent Japanese groups include Toe, Tricot, The Cabs, and Lite.
+Other Japanese groups which incorporate math rock in their music include Ling Tosite Sigure, Zazen Boys and Mouse on the Keys while the Japanoise scene features bands such as Ruins, Zeni Geva, and Boredoms.

-Taiwan has a very small indie music scene, of which Math rock is an emergent genre that is quickly gaining in popularity, with well-known math rock bands including Elephant Gym.
+Taiwan has a very small indie music scene, of which math rock is an emergent genre that is quickly gaining in popularity, with well-known math rock bands including Elephant Gym.

-European

-The European math rock scene started in the late 90s to early 2000, including bands such as Adebisi Shank (Ireland), Kobong (Poland), The Redneck Manifesto (Ireland), Three Trapped Tigers and TTNG (United Kingdom) and Uzeda (Italy).
-Foals (England) was formed in 2005.
+Math rock also has a presence in South Korea, led by bands such as Cotoba. and Dabda.

 North American

-Bands from Washington, D.C. include The Dismemberment Plan, Shudder to Think, Hoover, Faraquet, 1.6 Band, Autoclave, later Jawbox, and Circus Lupus.
-Polvo of Chapel Hill, North Carolina is often considered one of the cornerstones of math rock, although the band has disavowed that categorization.
+Polvo of Chapel Hill, North Carolina is often considered one of the household names in math rock, although the band members themselves have disavowed the categorization.

-In California, math rock groups from San Diego include Upsilon Acrux, Drive Like Jehu, Antioch Arrow, Tristeza, No Knife, Heavy Vegetable, and Sleeping People.
-Northern California math rock bands included Tera Melos, Game Theory and The Loud Family, both of the latter led by Scott Miller, who was said to "tinker with pop the way a born mathematician tinkers with numbers".
+In California, power pop groups Game Theory and the Loud Family were both led by Scott Miller, who was said to "tinker with pop the way a born mathematician tinkers with numbers".
 The origin of Game Theory's name is mathematical, suggesting a "nearly mathy" sound cited as "IQ rock."

-21st century

-By the turn of the 21st century, most of the later generation bands such as Sweep the Leg Johnny had disbanded.
-Bands in the late 1990s and 2000s, such as TTNG and American Football, began combining math rock and emo, creating a much more vocally oriented sound.

-In the mid-2000s, many math rock bands enjoyed renewed popularity.
-Slint and Chavez embarked on reunion tours, while Shellac toured and released their first album in seven years.
-Don Caballero reunited with a new lineup and released an album in 2006, while several of its original members joined new projects, such as the band Knot Feeder.
+Although the Seattle grunge scene was not widely associated with math rock, some consider Soundgarden to be one of few exceptions, due to the odd time signatures found in many of their songs.